 Hydraulic Fracturing Process

 After a well is drilled, the casing is perforated, typically with explosive charges.
 A “pad” of fluids is then injected, at a sufficient pressure and rate, to fracture the formation surrounding the perforations.
-The fractured formations are typically located thousands are feet below the water table. .
-Next, producers inject a “slurry,” which consists of fracing fluids and proppant, to extend and develop the fracture.
+The fractured formations are typically located thousands of feet below the water table.
+Next, a “slurry,” which consists of fracing fluids and proppant, is injected to extend and develop the fracture.
 Proppants are generally either sand, resin-coated sand, or ceramic.
-Finally, the fluid is removed from the well.
-A portion of the proppant remains trapped in the formation, which keeps the fractures open and allows gas to flow.
+Finally, the pressure is released and the fluid is flowed back from the well.
+A majority of the proppant remains trapped in the formation, which keeps the fractures open and allows gas/oil to flow.
 See this video for an animation of the hydraulic fracturing process.

 Picture courtesy of National Energy Board (Canada)